allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 12. Ops> Letter of X. Assign your personnel their certifications and set status to “is certified”.
 If required for a certain alert location, PEX will look for these certifications when the schedule is generated.

 13. In WinPEX \(not ePEX\)> Scheduling> Mission Board> Tools> Pre-Mission Settings> Add Sortie Tab> Set MDS to LGM-30G.
 Switch to the Add Sortie Events tab.
 Set the T/O Location to PEX and your base location \(not a silo location\).
-Select OK to save the pre-mission settings.
-Al ICBM schedulers should perform this user preference step.
+Select OK to save the pre-mission settings. all ICBM schedulers should perform this user preference step.

 Generate the alert schedule